vacp2p/rfc/content/docs/rfcs/67/README.md

 ## 1. `RELAY`

-The `RELAY` MUST not be used by Status light clients.
+The `RELAY` MUST NOT be used by Status light clients.
 The `RELAY` is used to broadcast messages from a Status client nodes to peers in the [64/WAKU2-NETWORK](/spec/64).
 All Status messages are transformed into [14/WAKU2-MESSAGE](/spec/14), which are sent over the wire.